manijamali2003/pycloud-projects/README.md

 # pycloud
-PyCloud Clouding System (c) 2020 Mani Jamali and ITPasand tim.
+PyCloud Clouding System (c) 2020 Mani Jamali.
 GNU General Public License v3.0

 # How to install it?
 * Download the lastest version